education.vic.gov.au

 In addition to the briefings available to all schools, schools with 200 enrolments or fewer can access a pre-review self-evaluation (PRSE) workshop tailored to needs of smaller schools.

-A special half-hour pre-review briefing is also offered to schools with 30 enrolments or fewer in the term prior to the scheduled review.
-The School Review Unit will contact principals to arrange a suitable time.
+A special half-hour pre-review briefing is also offered to schools with 30 enrolments or fewer in the term before the scheduled review.
+The School Planning, Review and Annual Reporting Unit will contact principals to arrange a suitable time.

 Further information on professional learning is available in the Preparing for a school review guidance chapter.